HNC/ HND Music (Full Time)

 Our four professional rehearsal rooms are equipped with a high standard of backline.
 You will work with a dynamic and passionate team of lecturers and technicians with a wide range of real music industry experience in live performance, session, live sound, studio engineering, and events management.

 The HNC (Level 4) can be completed in one year, the full HND (Level 5) over two years.
 This course is awarded by Pearson and will take place at the Arts and Media Campus, Beezon Road, Kendal.
+The course will start in September 2017.

 Generally, you will only get student finance if you’re doing your first higher education qualification.
 This is true even if your previous course was self-funded.
 Whether you qualify for student finance depends on certain criteria, please see www.gov.uk/student-finance and our college ‘Student Money’ pages: www.kendal.ac.uk/studentmoney.
 For more information, please contact Student Services.